Value Binding in Dropdown List

 Show or hide clear button

-Use the ShowClearButton property to specify whether to show or hide the clear button.
-When the clear button is clicked, the Value
+Use the ShowClearButton property to show or hide the clear button.
+Clicking the clear button resets Value, Text, and Index.

 NOTE